luigitni/simpledb/README.md

 SimpleDB is a Go implementation of a basic database system, as described in the book ["Database Design and Implementation"](https://link.springer.com/book/10.1007/978-3-030-33836-7) by Edward Sciore.

+SimpleDB expands on the core functionality demonstrated in the book by adding additional features and optimisations.
+It aims to serve as a learning tool for understanding fundamental database concepts.

 ## Overview

 This project aims to create a simple, educational database system that demonstrates core concepts of database management systems.
 It includes components for file management, SQL parsing, query execution, and more.